Stable Isotope Lab

 Visual display of a mobile methane sampling along roads in Weld County.

-Unlike all of our lab-based measurements, Mobile Methane measurements are recorded on the fly as the vehicle drives.
-The data is plotted onto an interactive map and Landsat image.
+Unlike all of our lab-based measurements, mobile methane measurements are recorded on the fly as the vehicle drives.
+The data are plotted onto an interactive map and Landsat images.

 δ18O